codeinthehole/codeinthehole.hugo/content/guides/resolving-conflicts-during-a-git-rebase.md

 Often the conflicts are simple and easily resolved by eye-balling the files in question.
-If that's true, good for you: resolve the commits using your favourite editor and move on via:
+If that's true, good for you: resolve the conflicts using your favourite editor and move on via:
 ```bash
 $ git rebase --continue
 ```